Awareness and action save lives.

 Need a reason to stop avoiding colorectal cancer screenings?
-We’ve got several: Colorectal cancer is the third most common cancer diagnosed in both men and women in the United States and the second leading killer.
+We’ve got several: A colorectal cancer diagnosis is the third most common cancer diagnosis in men and women in the United States and the second leading killer.
 About 50,000 people die each year – even though it’s the most treatable cancer when detected early.

 But if all that is not enough – we get it.
 The idea of a colonoscopy is not a comfortable one.
 The good news: There are more screening options than ever before.